LABSIM/CHAOS/README.md

 > 1. [LABSIM](distro/labsim/docker/Dockerfile) :
 >    - **labsim-base-gcc-bookworm** : a Debian Bookworm Linux distro with a GNU GCC compiler environment whithout SSE
 >    - **labsim-devcontainer-gcc-bookworm** : a Debian Bookworm Linux distro with a GNU GCC compiler environment shipped with the desired SSE
->    - **labsim-base-llvm-bullseye** : a Debian Bullseye Linux distro with a LLVM compiler environment whithout SSE
+>    - **labsim-base-llvm-bookworm** : a Debian Bookworm Linux distro with a LLVM compiler environment whithout SSE
->    - **labsim-devcontainer-llvm-bullseye** : a Debian Bullseye Linux distro with a LLVM compiler environment shipped with the desired SSE
+>    - **labsim-devcontainer-llvm-bookworm** : a Debian Bookworm Linux distro with a LLVM compiler environment shipped with the desired SSE
 > 2. [SCHEME-GATEWAY](distro/scheme-gateway/docker/Dockerfile) :
 >    - **scheme-gateway-gcc-bookworm** : a Debian Bookworm Linux distro with a GNU GCC compiler environment whithout SSE
 >    - **scheme-gateway-devcontainer-gcc-bookworm** : a Debian Bookworm Linux distro with a GNU GCC compiler environment shipped with the desired SSE